Regularity of the inverse mapping in Banach function spaces: Introduction

-In this paper, instead of studying the inverse mapping problem for all the classes of function spaces separately, we take a concept which covers all these options at once.
+In this paper, instead of studying the inverse mapping problem for all the classes of function spaces separately, we take a concept that covers all these options at once.
 More precisely, we prove a result for the general rearrangement invariant Banach function spaces.
-This approach, developed in \cite{BS}, has recently been very fruitful and many authors have considered issues such as Sobolev embeddings, regularity of solutions to given PDEs and so on in this general setting --- see, for example, \cite{AlbCiaSbo2017}.
+This approach, developed in \cite{BS}, has recently been very fruitful and many authors have considered issues such as Sobolev embeddings, the regularity of solutions to given PDEs and so on in this general setting --- see, for example, \cite{AlbCiaSbo2017}.

-The inspiration for our research is a result in classical Sobolev spaces from \cite{CHO}, whose proof builds on the classical Sobolev--Gagliardo--Nirenberg inequality.
+The inspiration for our research is a result in classical Sobolev spaces from \cite{CHO}, the proof there builds on the classical Sobolev--Gagliardo--Nirenberg inequality.
 This inequality appears in a much more general form in \cite{FioForRosSou2018}, and this allows us to derive the results which follow.
-In the following text, $\alpha_X$ stands for the lower Boyd index of Banach function space $X$ (see Definition \ref{BoI}).
+In the following text, $\beta_X$ stands for the upper Boyd index of a Banach function space $X$ (see Definition~\ref{BoI}).
 In what follows, we prove the following three theorems.

-\begin{Theorem} Let $\Omega$, $\Omega' \subset \mathbb{R}^n$ be open sets, and $X$ be a rearrangement invariant Banach function space such that $\alpha_X<1$.
-Also, let $f \colon \Omega \to \Omega'$ be a locally bilipschitz homeomorphism with $f \in W^m X_{\loc} (\Omega, \mathbb{R}^n)$.
-Then it follows that $f^{-1} \in W^m X_{\loc} (\Omega', \mathbb{R}^n)$. \end{Theorem}
+\begin{theorem} Let $m$, $n\in\mathbb{N}$, $\Omega$, $\Omega' \subset \mathbb{R}^n$ be open sets, and $X$ be a rearrangement invariant Banach function space such that $\beta_X<1$.
+Also, let $f \colon \Omega \to \Omega'$ be a locally bilipschitz homeomorphism with $f \in W^m X_{\text{loc}} (\Omega, \mathbb{R}^n)$.
+Then it follows that $f^{-1} \in W^m X_{\text{loc}} (\Omega', \mathbb{R}^n)$. \end{theorem}

-\begin{Theorem} Let $\Omega$, $\Omega' \subset \mathbb{R}^n$ be open sets, and $X$ be a rearrangement invariant Banach function space such that $\alpha_X<1$ Also, let $f \colon \Omega \to \mathbb{R}^n$ be a locally Lipschitz mapping with $f \in W^m X_{\loc} (\Omega, \mathbb{R}^n)$, and $g \colon \Omega' \to \Omega$ be locally bilipschitz with $g \in W^m X_{\loc} (\Omega', \Omega)$.
-Then it follows that $f\circ g \in W^m X_{\loc} (\Omega', \mathbb{R}^n)$. \end{Theorem}
+\begin{theorem} Let $m$, $n\in\mathbb{N}$, $\Omega$, $\Omega' \subset \mathbb{R}^n$ be open sets, and $X$ be a rearrangement invariant Banach function space such that $\beta_X<1$.
+Also, let $f \colon \Omega \to \mathbb{R}^n$ be a locally Lipschitz mapping with $f \in W^m X_{\text{loc}} (\Omega, \mathbb{R}^n)$, and $g \colon \Omega' \to \Omega$ be locally bilipschitz with $g \in W^m X_{\text{loc}} (\Omega', \Omega)$.
+Then it follows that $f\circ g \in W^m X_{\text{loc}} (\Omega', \mathbb{R}^n)$. \end{theorem}